-Essential bowfishing gear consists of these six items: bow, reel, line, arrow, arrow tip and arrow rest.
+Essential bowfishing gear consists of these six items: bow, reel, line, arrow, arrow tip, and arrow rest.

-My bow was a Bear Archery Cajun Sucker Punch set to 45-pound draw without any let off.
+My bow was a Bear Archery Cajun Sucker Punch set to 45-pound draw without any let-off.
 I prefer quick snap shooting bows when bowfishing for carp because shooting opportunities materialize quickly as the fish swim into view.

-My sucker punch was equipped with a bottle-fed reel to store the line.
+My Sucker Punch was equipped with a bottle-fed reel to store the line.
 Bottle-style reels quickly crank in line, and they’re hassle-free when nocking another arrow for a shot.
-By comparison, a friend who wanted to try bowfishing but had a spool.
+By comparison, a friend wanted to try bowfishing but had a spool.
 That setup just allows the line to come off when the arrow is released, and then it needs a manual respool afterward.
 Within an hour, and with no fish to show for it, he destroyed all his arrows, so I let him use my spare bow.
 I suggest that no matter what bow you use, be sure to get a bottle-fed reel that attaches to your bow.
 It’s the painless way to go.

 Reels need to be outfitted with 50 meters of 80-pound (or more) test of super-braided, brightly colored line.
-Fiberglass arrows weigh- ing 1,200 to 1,500 grains provide excellent penetrating punch to snare targeted fish.
+Fiberglass arrows weigh- ing 1,200 to 1,500 grains provide an excellent penetrating punch to snare targeted fish.
 Bowfishing arrow tips need barbs, like fishhooks, so the arrow holds onto the fish once penetration occurs.
 This allows the angler to reel the fish in.